 - We encourage two-way communication, through a Letters to the Editor section, a Contact Page for your questions, a Mailing List signup, and a Blog.
 If you poke around a little, you'll also see that we have incorporated reader feedback directly into dozens of our articles, and we'll be glad to include your suggestions, additions, and corrections as well.

-As you may know by now, the National Garden Railway Convention will be near Cincinnati Ohio June 5-9 this year.
-That's as close as the convention ever gets to my house (although we're still about 70 miles away).
+As you may know by now, the National Garden Railway Convention was held near Cincinnati Ohio June 5-9 of 2013 this year.
+That's as close as the convention ever gets to my house (although we're still about 60 miles away).
+So we got involved by hosting two open railroads and presenting several clinics.
+Our "recaps" aren't really about the whole convention, only about our involvement in it.

 Information about Garden Railroading